Quick and Easy Google Analytics Checklist

 Do you use campaign tagging for EDMs and other inbound marketing?

 One of the primary functions of Google Analytics is to measure the effectiveness of campaigns from Google Adwords, Emails and other inbound marketing.
 Campaign tagging allows you to monitor results, create segments, calculate ROI and optimise your inbound campaigns.

-- Test campaign tagged links by using a Test View in GA to check if the link is properly recording data
+- Test tagged campaign links in GA to check that the links are properly recording data.

 Setting Site Search will enable you to gain insight over what your website visitors are searching for on your website.

 - To set up basic internal Site Searching , you will need to find what is called a query parameter that is used for storing the search results page URL, and input that parameter into the View settings in GA.